andrew/ultimate-awesome/README.md

 - [awesome-svelte](https://github.com/svelte-brasil/awesome-svelte) - Uma lista de coisas incríveis relacionadas ao Svelte.
 - [awesome-ngo](https://github.com/thiras/awesome-ngo) - A curated list of FOSS (Free and Open-source Software), freemium tools and guides for NGOs.
 - [awesome-humanoid-manipulation](https://github.com/tsunami-kun/awesome-humanoid-manipulation) - A curated list of awesome papers and resources on humanoid manipulation, dexterous manipulation, bimanual dexterous manipulation, in-hand manipulation, and humanlike manipulation.
-- [Awesome-AI-For-Security](https://github.com/AmanPriyanshu/Awesome-AI-For-Security) - A curated list of tools, papers, and datasets for applying AI to cybersecurity tasks.
-This list primarily focuses on modern AI technologies like Large Language Models (LLMs), Agents, and Multi-Modal systems and their applications in security operations.
 - [awesome-resources-cs](https://github.com/Bam92/awesome-resources-cs) - A sum of all available resources in CS, software engineering, etc.
 - [awesome-wordpress](https://github.com/dropndot/awesome-wordpress) - A curated list of Awesome WordPress Theme, Plugins and Framework development Resources and WordPress Communities.
 - [Awesome-Causal-RL](https://github.com/familyld/Awesome-Causal-RL) - A curated list of causal reinforcement learning resources.